Exhibition Expansion

 Innovative and flexible presentation of current topics in a permanent exhibition

 As a research museum, the Senckenberg Natural History Museum is continuously working on new exhibition and presentation formats in order to strengthen the dialogue and exchange with its visitors.
 This makes it possible to incorporate the visitors’ interests into the exhibitions through innovative and flexible presentation formats.
-The approach of “research-based curation” is being studied and further developed here as part of the BMBF research project “Temporary Permanence” together with the German Institute for Adult Education – Leibniz Center for Lifelong Learning (DIE) in Bonn and the Leibniz Center for Tropical Marine Research (ZMT) in Bremen.
+The approach of “research-based curation” is being studied and further developed here as part of the BMBF research project “Temporary Permanence” together with the German Institute for Adult Education – Leibniz Center for Lifelong Learning (DIE) in Bonn and the Leibniz Centre for Tropical Marine Research (ZMT) in Bremen.
 With this approach, the museum team takes on the curatorial challenges of responding to current issues by making short-term adjustments to permanent exhibitions, incorporating the perspective of society, and reflecting on their own working methods.
 The making of an exhibition thus becomes an experiment in itself, outside of familiar and discipline-defined working methods and processes.
 The museum’s self-image as an institution receives new impulses and forms the basis for the central question – what a research museum could look like in the future.
 Research projects such as this one therefore also constitute an integral part of the remodeling process of the Senckenberg Natural History Museum.

 The German Institute for Adult Education – Leibniz Center for Lifelong Learning (DIE) in Bonn and the Leibniz Center for Tropical Marine Research (ZMT) in Bremen are cooperating institutions.